Don't Be Lazy! How to Price Your Photography

 Explain your personal and business finances in depth (don't be shy) with your accountant, they're there to help!
 Don't be afraid to shop around for someone who is attentive and thorough.

-Psst… Film and hybrid photographers: want to dig deeper into your current state as a business owner, with personalized consultations and a unique color profile to distinguish your style and brand?
+Psst… Hybrid photographic film and digital photography shooters: want to dig deeper into your current state as a business owner, with personalized consultations and a unique color profile to distinguish your style and brand?
 You might be ready for a Color PAC!